wildonion/gem/core/panel/README.md

 ## 🎛️ conse user, dev and admin dashboard panel APIs based on their access are:

+> for a complete list of all APIs refer to the [postman collection](https://github.com/wildonion/gem/blob/master/infra/gem.http.api.json)

 ### 👤 User Access
 - push notif subscriptions (mmr ranking, ecq and reveal role) `<---mafia jwt--->` mafia hyper server
 - twitter account, otp, mail, identity and bank accounts verification process
 - new login and check token flow
 - building crypto wallet
 - do and get related twitter tasks
+- update bio, avatar and banner
 - transferring in-app tokens by minting (`deposit`) and burning (`withdraw`) nft
 - get related deposits and withdrawals
 - add comment on and like the post
 - user gallery calls
+    - create proposal and event for a collection
     - create contract
     - mint, burn
     - advertising contract